 Too Good to Be True

 “Before I came to work full-time as a PR specialist, I was freelancing as a content writer for clients ranging from property care to travel and comic books.
 One day, on Craigslist, I noticed a post for a freelance gig that would have included enough work to fill my days writing about video games, and it paid well too.
 It was a freelance dream job for me.
 But because it was on Craigslist, I was skeptical.
-I sent in my resume and portfolio anyway, and when the team praised my work, I felt like my hunch had to be correct—this gig was clearly too good to be a real thing.
+I sent in my resume and portfolio anyway, and when the team praised my work, I felt like my hunch had to be correct—this gig was too good to be a real thing.
 I took my work back and told them why this job was so obviously a scam.
 They responded politely and took me off their roster.
 Under further investigation, I found the job was real and for a legit company—everything they offered could have been mine, if not for my skepticism and paranoia.” —Scott, 24

 “I was working as a freelance lawyer for a local personal injury law office, reviewing car accident/medical files assembled by paralegals and drafting demand letters to go to insurance companies.
 It’s pretty routine work when you know how to do it, however, demand letters require many details, and if the file doesn’t have them, your letter will have holes.
-After receiving a particularly bad set of files (some even had medical records written in a foreign language) and turning in the corresponding letters, the supervising attorney took me to task, saying really awful things to me and brushing aside my explanations.
-When I requested payment for my work, he only agreed to pay half of what he owed—he also said I must be really hard up financially wanting him to pay me for the work, and that he would just write off the payment to me as a charity contribution.
+After receiving a particularly bad set of files (some even had medical records written in a foreign language) and turning in the corresponding letters, the supervising attorney took me to task, saying awful things to me and brushing aside my explanations.
+When I requested payment for my work, he only agreed to pay half of what he owed—he also said I must be hard up financially wanting him to pay me for the work, and that he would just write off the payment to me as a charitable contribution.
 It was galling and humiliating.
 Several months later I got a voicemail from him, in which he apologized profusely, explaining that he had finally looked at the files I had worked from and my work was very good under the circumstances.
-He promised to immediately pay me the balance due on my work, and asked if I would consider working for him again.
+He promised to immediately pay me the balance due on my work and asked if I would consider working for him again.
 Needless to say, I cashed the check and never returned his call.” —Melissa, 35

 Photo: SpitShire Images